ruigomesbioinf/sib_dream_challenge/README.md

-# FINRISK - HEART FAILURE AND MICROBIOME
+# DREAM CHALLENGE - FINRISK - HEART FAILURE AND MICROBIOME

 Repository of Intelligent Systems for Bioinformatics's project at University of Minho, Braga, Portugal 2022/2023.